Belmarsh is a high security men’s prison in southeast London.

 Prisoners are not allowed to have parcels sent into Belmarsh unless there is an exceptional circumstance.

-Residents are able to buy items from catalogues of approved suppliers.
+Prisoners are able to buy items from catalogues of approved suppliers.

 Life at Belmarsh